allankaufmann/mcapp/MCAPP_WEB/README.md

 ## Building for production

-To optimize the MCAPP_WEB application for production, run:
+To optimize the mcapp_web application for production, run:

     ./mvnw -Pprod clean package